chipmuenk/pyfda/docs/source/manual/input_pz.rst

 When poles or zeros have been modified, the "upload values" icon becomes highlighted.
 Changes are only applied when stored in the internal dict.

+Poles and zeros can be saved in various formats, CSV option can be selected in the CSV pop-up menu (the 'cog' icon).
+When cells have been selected before saving, only the selected cells are saved, *exactly as displayed*.
+This means, cells are saved with reduced number of digits and containing special characters like '<' etc. which cannot be read back.

 Development
 -----------